-The proposed amendment would establish an exception regarding the scope of the definitions in this part and is needed to accommodate the addition of a definition of the word headquarters in subpart 7, which pertains to Minnesota Statutes, section 211B.15.
+The proposed amendment would establish an exception regarding the scope of the definitions in this part and is needed to accommodate the addition of a definition of the word headquarters in subpart 4a, which pertains to Minnesota Statutes, section 211B.15.
 That statute is administered by the Board pursuant to Minnesota Statutes, section 10A.022, subdivision 3, paragraph (a).
 It is reasonable to accurately state the scope of the definitions in this part.

-Proposed addition of Minnesota Rules, chapter 4503, part 0100, subpart 4
+Proposed addition of Minnesota Rules, chapter 4503, part 0100, subpart 3b

 Minnesota Statutes, chapter 10A, was amended effective January 1, 2022, to regulate the actions of associations seeking to influence the nomination or election of certain candidates for local offices within Hennepin County.
 Provisions within Minnesota Statutes, section 10A.01, have been amended again, effective January 1, 2025, to eliminate distinctions regarding Hennepin County and be inclusive of local elections in any Minnesota county, city, school district, township, or special district.
 Specifically, Minnesota Statutes, section 10A.01, subdivision 10d, will define the term "local candidate" to include an individual who seeks to be elected to any county office.
 Minnesota Statutes, section 383B.041, provides that "[c]andidates for county commissioner, county attorney, and sheriff of Hennepin County must file campaign disclosure forms with the filing officer for Hennepin County.
 These candidates are subject to the provisions of chapter 211A."
 Omitted from that list are individuals seeking to be appointed or elected to the Three Rivers Park District Board of Commissioners.
-Subpart 4 is necessary because there is ambiguity as to whether the position of Three Rivers Park District commissioner is a county office within the meaning of Minnesota Statutes, section 10A.01, subdivision 10d.
+Subpart 3b is necessary because there is ambiguity as to whether the position of Three Rivers Park District commissioner is a county office within the meaning of Minnesota Statutes, section 10A.01, subdivision 10d.

 Minnesota Statutes, section 383B.703, and other provisions within chapter 383B, make it clear that the Three Rivers Park District is a park district "existing under" Minnesota Statutes, chapter 398.
 Minnesota Statutes, section 398.01, provides that park districts "shall be deemed to be political subdivisions of the state of Minnesota and public corporations."
 Although two of the Park District's seven commissioners are appointed by the Hennepin County Board of Commissioners, the Park District is otherwise largely autonomous.
 Minnesota Statutes, chapters 10A and 383B, were amended at the same time to shift campaign finance reporting by associations seeking to influence the election of certain candidates within Hennepin County, other than the candidates themselves, from Hennepin County to the Board.
 To the Board's knowledge, no association that attempted to influence the nomination or election of a Three Rivers Park commissioner ever reported such activity to Hennepin County.
 Therefore, the proposed addition would define the phrase "county office" to include the offices specified in Minnesota Statutes, chapter 382, and to exclude the office of Three Rivers Park District commissioner.
 It is reasonable to resolve ambiguity caused by a newly defined term in a manner that is consistent both with past practice and the current text of Minnesota Statutes, chapters 382 and 383B.
+The addition of subpart 3b will necessitate the renumbering of subpart 3a as subpart 3c so that terms defined within part 0100 remain in alphabetical order.

-Proposed addition of Minnesota Rules, chapter 4503, part 0100, subpart 7
+Proposed addition of Minnesota Rules, chapter 4503, part 0100, subpart 4a